Skip to main content

 4. Product Market Fit

-• D30 and D180 behavior retention with denominators and cohorting
+• Behavior retention at decision-relevant intervals, with denominators and cohorting

 • Organic expansion that can be attributed to behavior visibility or network value